Linaro/website/_posts/current/blog/2022-05-19-mhi-bus-for-endpoint-devices-upstreamed-to-linux-kernel.md

 ---
 layout: post
 title: MHI bus for Endpoint devices upstreamed to Linux Kernel
-description: "In this blog, Manivannan talks about how the Modern Host Interface (MHI) bus support for Endpoint devices has been upstreamed to the Linux kernel. "
+description: "In this blog, Mani talks about how the Modem Host Interface (MHI) bus support for Endpoint devices has been upstreamed to the Linux kernel."
 date: 2022-05-19 08:58:54 +01:00
 image: /assets/images/content/Tech_Background.jpg
 tags:
   - MHI
-  - Modern Host Interface
+  - Modem Host Interface
   - Qualcomm
   - Upstreaming
   - Linux kernel
 category: blog
 author: manivannan.sadhasivam
 ---
 At the start of the year 2020, I wrote [a blog on MHI bus support for Host devices](https://www.linaro.org/blog/mhi-bus-support-gets-added-to-the-linux-kernel/).
 Two years later I am back with an update on the MHI bus support for Endpoint devices.
-The timeline tells the story on its own: "Upstreaming is hard but it is always important to do so".
+The timeline tells the story on its own: **Upstreaming is hard but it is always important to do so**.

-# What is Modern Host Interface (MHI)?
+# What is Modem Host Interface (MHI)?

 [My previous article](https://www.linaro.org/blog/mhi-bus-support-gets-added-to-the-linux-kernel/) gave a brief introduction to the Modem Host Interface (MHI) bus and its implementation in the Linux kernel.
 Even though the article focused on the host side implementation, the concept remains the same.
 So I won’t go over the details again here.
 But here is a short summary on MHI:

 MHI is the communication protocol used by the host machines to control and communicate with the Qualcomm modems/WLAN devices over any high speed physical bus like PCIe.
-MHI is represented as a "[bus device](https://www.kernel.org/doc/html/latest/driver-api/driver-model/bus.html)" in the Linux kernel with the client drivers getting bind to a set of bidirectional channels exposed as MHI devices.
+MHI is represented as a [bus device](https://www.kernel.org/doc/html/latest/driver-api/driver-model/bus.html) in the Linux kernel with the client drivers getting bind to a set of bidirectional channels exposed as MHI devices.
 There are also MHI controller drivers that define the channels used by the endpoint devices like modems/WLAN chipsets.
 The MHI controller driver is the one that sits between the MHI bus stack and the transport bus like PCIe.

-{% include image.html path="/assets/images/content/modern-host-interface-mhi-.png" alt="Modern Host Interface - MHI" %}
+{% include image.html path="/assets/images/content/modem-host-interface-mhi-.png" alt="Modem Host Interface - MHI" %}

 # Upstreaming the MHI bus for endpoint devices

 ## Motivation

 The MHI host implementation has been used widely by various OEMs for connecting their modems to a host machine.
-These days, adding the support for a modem device may take only a couple of lines to the [PCI_GENERIC ](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/bus/mhi/host/pci_generic.c#n449)MHI host controller driver.
+These days, adding the support for a modem device may take only a couple of lines to the [PCI_GENERIC ](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/bus/mhi/host/pci_generic.c#n449) MHI host controller driver.

 So while the MHI host stack continued to receive updates ever since it got merged, Linaro started to add the MHI bus support for endpoint devices in parallel.
 The push for the MHI endpoint support came from Qualcomm as their vision was to run the full upstream software stack on the modems.
 The full upstream software stack includes the Linux Kernel and the userspace components.